Hiram M Chittenden Locks

 Stone Gardens: The Climbers Gym

-This is a full climbing gym with 14,000 sq ft of climbing surface on more than 100 routes.
-The gym also has weights, lockers and...
+This full climbing gym has 14,000 sq ft of climbing surface on more than 100 routes.
+The gym also has weights, lockers and showers....

 The Lockspot is a throwback to Old Ballard, before the attempted gentrification.
 Sit down with the potty-mouthed fishermen and...